laser-wallet/laser-wallet-contracts/README.md

 ### 3. Extra security features: It allows the user to use multi-sig or spending limit.

+## Building in the Open

+### Laser is commited to build in the open.
+Apart from the code being open sourced, all the everyday commits will be on public repos.

 ## License

 #### All the contracts are under the LGPL-3.0 License.